katiehermalik/GA-mongoose/README.md

 ## 8\.
 Replace

 1. replace the vampire called 'Claudia' with a vampire called 'Eve'.
 'Eve' will have a key called 'portrayed_by' with the value 'Tilda Swinton'
-2. replace the first male vampire with another whose name is 'Guy Man', and who has a key 'is_actually' with the value 'were-lizard'

 <hr>
 &#x1F534; The commit message should read: <br>